 Current provision of artificial climbing walls as free facilities within town parks is extremely fragmented, all current facilities are far too small a scale to be regarded as significant and the design is inappropriate for the sport.
-Mountaineering Scotland will support the building of more suitable 'boulder parks' catering for novice, children adult recreational and climbers where most appropriate.
-There are areas medium to populations across Scotland, where outdoor bouldering is available and not provision of bouldering for local dedicated climbers would be advantageous.
+Mountaineering Scotland will support the building of more 'boulder suitable parks' catering for novice, children recreational and adult climbers where most appropriate.
+There are areas medium to populations across Scotland, where outdoor bouldering is available and not the provision of bouldering for local dedicated climbers would be advantageous.